 |Data Interpretation||c||R %|

 For computer-based tests, your test centre will give you a print of your score report soon after your exam.
-The paper and pencil test will take a day for TEAS scoring.
+The paper and pencil test will take a day for the release of scores.
 The score report can also be viewed online through the official website of ATI (www.atitesting.com).
 For additional copies of your score report, you need to place an online order.

-How is the TEAS Test Score Submitted to Nursing Schools?
+How is the Test Score Submitted to Nursing Schools?

 In general, if you take the test at your school of nursing where you plan to apply, your test scores will be directly sent to the admissions office of the school.
 However, a few schools do not provide this facility.
 Hence, you must remember to check this information during the confirmation of your test appointment.
 For additional test score submissions, you need to request ATI to send your score report to the nursing colleges by paying the required fees online.

-What does Your TEAS Test Score Mean to the Nursing Schools?
+What does Your Score Mean to the Nursing Schools?

-Test takers, in general, ignore the necessity to understand the TEAS scoring system because of which many of them are unable to interpret their score report when they receive it.
+Test takers, in general, ignore the necessity to understand the scores because of which many of them are unable to interpret their score report when they receive it.
 However, all students must realize that getting familiar with the test scoring pattern is as important as understanding any of the other test details for a fruitful test preparation.